 Exporting Graphs with asdocx

-Exporting graphs and charts from Stata to a Word document using asdocx is a straightforward process, as simple as adding asdocx to the beginning of any graph/chart command.
+Exporting graphs and charts from Stata to a Word document using asdocx is a seamless procedure, requiring no more than prefixing asdocx to any graph or chart command.
 The syntax remains the same as using asdocx with any other Stata command.
 In the following lines, I will demonstrate how to export summary statistics and graphs in the same document, with minimal coding and impressive results.

 How to export graphs